JuniorBecari10/Imagen/README.md

-# Imagen - A Image Programming Language
+# Imagen - An Image Programming Language

 What if you can use an image file to code?<br>
 With Imagen you can do this!